zig-gamedev/zig-gamedev/README.md

 ## Sample applications

-Below you can find a list of more interesting sample applications implemented in Zig.
+Below you can find a list of more interesting samples implemented in Zig.
 More can be found in [samples/](samples/) directory.

 1. [simple raytracer](samples/simple_raytracer): This sample..